cardinalcss/cardinalcss/README.md

 	html { font-size: 75%; }

-A fallback for IE8 is included immediately afterwards, which instead sets the root font-size to 100% (or 16px), since IE users will likely be using a desktop device of some sort.
+A fallback for IE8 is included in `ie.css`, which instead sets the root font-size to 100% (or 16px), since IE users will likely be using a desktop device of some sort.

 	html.lt_ie9 { font-size: 100%; }